-So having had your initial Consultation, Egg collection, fertilization of your eggs and culture of your embryos in the laboratory - what is the next and final treatment step?
+Following fertilisation of your eggs and culture of your embryos in the laboratory, your embryo transfer is the next step in your treatment journey.

-In a fresh cycle depending on the quality of your embryos a transfer will take place on either day 2.
-3 4.
-5 or even 6 after your eggs were collected.
+In a fresh cycle depending on the quality of your embryos a transfer will take place on either day 4, 5 or even 6 after your eggs were collected.
 You will be kept fully informed about the progress of your embryos during this period on a daily basis by our embryology scientific team.
-However the main procedures equally apply to frozen embryo transfer cycles
+However the main procedures equally apply to frozen embryo transfer cycles.